 In the afternoon, you and a friend meet for a late lunch.
 Your friend orders a hamburger and fries, and you have a salad (although you inhale the smell of that juicy burger as much as you possibly can).

-.
-Here is the example above with this new mindset in place:
+Here is the same example above with this new mindset in place:

-Mid-day, you enjoy a slice of that birthday cake, and its delicious!
+Mid-day, you enjoy a slice of that birthday cake, and it is delicious!

 In the afternoon, you meet a friend for lunch.
 Your friend orders a burger with fries, and you decide you want one too.
 However, you choose a side salad in place of the fries, and ask for extra lettuce instead of a bun.